AlexandreHnf/Voisin-d-energie-ULB/README.md

   ```sh
   retrieveDB.py [--day DAY] output_filename
   ```
   * The --day argument is the specific day we can query.
 It has to be in the form : YYYY_MM_DD
+    *  If no specific day is specified, then the script automatically retrieve data from the last saved date based on the previous local files for each home.
+If no data has been saved for a home yet, the script will take all the history available in the database for that home.
   * The output_filename argument is the directory path where the csv data files will be saved.

 <br />